 HA: The variance is not the same, i.e. it differs between groups.

 Running Levene’s test on the data returns a p-value of 0.0054949.
 As the p-value < 0.05 we must reject the null hypothesis and even without completing a test to confirm the normality of the distribution we cannot report a statistically significant difference.
-Since the assumptions of the ANOVA are not met, further non parametric tests can be carried out such as the Kruskal-Wallis test, but these tests are outside of the remit of this report.
+Since the assumptions of the ANOVA are not met, further nonparametric tests can be carried out such as the Kruskal-Wallis test, but these tests are outside of the scope of this report.

 Q6: Have rents increased from where they were one year ago?